Dietary Supplements: Do They Help?

 • Omega-3 fatty acids from fish oils might help some people with heart disease.

-There are two types of health claims that can be found on labels, qualified and authorized.
+There are two types of health claims on labels: qualified and authorized.
 Authorized claims have been reviewed by the FDA and have significant scientific agreement.
 Qualified claims have scientific evidence in support but not significant scientific agreement and must be accompanied by a disclaimer.

 3. Supplement makers can make claims about effects on body structure and function